 - butter for the griddle

-- Heat a griddle or large non stick skillet to 350 degrees or medium high heat.
+Heat a griddle or large non stick skillet to 350 degrees or medium high heat.
 Butter the skillet or griddle once hot.
 Then scoop out the batter 1/4 cup at a time.
-Flip and repeat with remaining batter.
+When the pancake starts to bubble, flip and cook for another minute or so.
+Repeat with remaining batter.